bklimt/LandTheEagleUnity/README.md

 Land the Eagle
 ==============

+(This is the Unity version.
+You should also check out the [iOS version](https://github.com/bklimt/LandTheEagle).)

 The success of Flappy Bird inspired me to ask the question "How fast can I build the simplest possible game I would feel proud to put on app stores?" `Land the Eagle` is the result.